kbase/narrative/nbextensions/serviceWidgetCell/readme.md

 A cell is invoked within a Narrative notebook by calling a single function exported from the `main.js` script specified in the second installation line shown above: `load_ipython_extension`.

 ### Adding Cell

+> TODO: write this section

 ### Loading Cell

+> TODO: write this section